milaan9/12_Python_Seaborn_Module/README.md

 From the website, “Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informational statistical graphs.”

 Seaborn excels at doing Exploratory Data Analysis (EDA) which is an important early step in any data analysis project.
 Seaborn uses a “dataset-oriented” API that offers a consistent way to create multiple visualizations that show the relationships between many variables.
 In practice, Seaborn works best when using Pandas dataframes and when the data is in tidy format.

+## What’s New?
+In my opinion the most interesting new plot is the [relationship](https://seaborn.pydata.org/generated/seaborn.relplot.html#seaborn.relplot) plot or `relplot()` function which allows you to plot with the new `scatterplot()` and `lineplot()` on data-aware grids.
+Prior to this release, scatter plots were shoe-horned into seaborn by using the base matplotlib function `plt.scatter` and were not particularly powerful.
+The `lineplot()` is replacing the `tsplot()` function which was not as useful as it could be.
+These two changes open up a lot of new possibilities for the types of EDA that are very common in Data Science/Analysis projects.

+The other useful update is a brand new [introduction](https://seaborn.pydata.org/introduction.html) document which very clearly lays out what Seaborn is and how to use it.
+In the past, one of the biggest challenges with Seaborn was figuring out how to have the “Seaborn mindset.”
+This introduction goes a long way towards smoothing the transition.